bneumann/renoise-vlc-control/README.md

 ### Manually
 Copy the de.newbucket.VlcCOntrol.xrnx to your ```%APPDATA%\Renoise\V3.1.0\Scripts\Tools directory```.
 For Windows 7 this would be ```C:\Users\benni\AppData\Roaming\Renoise\V3.1.0\Scripts\Tools```.
 Only if you happen to be benni of course, otherwise it's your name, duh!
 ### Automaticaly
 If Renoise accepts my commit I will post an automatic way here.
-So long please look for the manual way.
+So long please look for the manual way or take the latest version from the ```release``` folder and drag-n-drop it over Renoise.

 ## Usage
 This is pretty easy.
 Once installed you will have an entry ```~Start VLC with remote interface``` under the ```Tools``` menu.
 If you click it VLC will start in foreground mode but you can minify it.